arkCyber/AuroraExt/docs/providers/openai.md

 ## Adding OpenAI Compatible API

-1. Click on the Page Assist icon on the browser toolbar.
+1. Click on the Aurora icon on the browser toolbar.

 2. Click on the `Settings` icon.